A Window into the world of Honey Bees

 Do the bees mind if you are looking inside their hive?

 No. Bees do not mind if you take a short look in the windows.
 Like any living creature, though, if you do not respect them, they will not respect you.
 So be conscious of how long you have been watching and let them BEE every once in awhile.

 Do the bees attach comb to the windows?

 Sometimes.
 Burr Comb is usually attached to the observation windows if the comb is getting heavy with honey or other food.
-We teach you how to safely separate the comb from the windows using the Beepods Top Bar Hive Tool in our online beekeeping courses in the members area.
+We teach you how to safely separate the comb from the windows using the Beepods Top Bar Hive Tool in our online beekeeping courses in the lab.